CHIP: A Hawkes Process Model for Continuous-time Networks with Scalable and Consistent Estimation: Theoretical Analysis of Estimators

 \subsection{Analysis of Estimated Community Assignments}

-We define the notation $Y \sim \text{CHIP}(C,n,k,\mu,\alpha,\beta)$ to denote a relational event matrix $Y$ generated according to an $n$-node, $k$-block CHIP model with community assignment matrix $C$ and Hawkes process parameter matrices $(\mu, \alpha, \beta)$.
-The error of community detection can be defined as the fraction of nodes whose community is wrongly attributed to a community other than its true community, i.e., $ r = \inf_{\Pi} \frac{1}{n} \sum_{i=1}^{n} 1( c_i \neq \Pi(\hat{c}_i))$, where $\Pi(\cdot)$ denotes the set of all permutations of the community labels.
-We note that our proposed CHIP model considers directed events, which lead to directed adjacency matrices; however, we analyze community detection on undirected adjacency matrices to better match up with the majority of the literature on analysis of spectral clustering for the SBM.
-The bounds and consistency properties we derive still apply to the directed case with only a change in the constant.
+We define the error of community detection as the misclustering error rate $r = \inf_{\Pi} \frac{1}{n} \sum_{i=1}^{n} 1( c_i \neq \Pi(\hat{c}_i))$, where $\Pi(\cdot)$ denotes the set of all permutations of the community labels.
+Our proposed CHIP model considers directed events; however, we analyze community detection on undirected networks to better match up with the literature on analysis of spectral clustering for the SBM.
+The bounds and consistency properties we derive still apply to the directed case with only a change in the constants.
+We assume that $T \rightarrow \infty$, which can be achieved by rescaling the time unit for event times.
+Under this assumption, the mean and variance of the number of events between nodes $(i,j)$ are \citep{hawkes1974cluster,hawkes1971point,lewis1969asymptotic}